jonbnewman/mobx-store-provider/README.md

 // Create the provider and hook we can use in our application to access this store const { Provider: MyStoreProvider, useStore: useMyStore } = new StoreProvider();

-// To provide this store to other components, you export useMyStore here and import it elsewhere: export { useMyStore };
+// To provide this store to other components, we export useMyStore here and then import it elsewhere: export { useMyStore };

-const MyStore = types.model({
+// Our mobx-state-tree store definition const MyStore = types.model({
   name: types.string,
 });

-// Now we use the hook createStore to create myStore, and then wrap our application with the newly
+// Now we use the hook createStore to create myStore, and then wrap our application with
-// created MyStoreProvider, passing in myStore for the value. export default () => {
+// MyStoreProvider, passing in myStore for the value. export default () => {
   const myStore = createStore(() => MyStore.create({ name: "Jonathan" }));
   return (